mantidproject/mantid/docs/source/workbench/plotstoolbox.rst

 =============

 .. image:: ../images/Workbench/PlotToolbox/PlotsToolbox.png
-    :height: 200
+    :height: 400
-    :width: 150
+    :width: 300
     :align: right

-This is a new concept in Mantid applications, the plots toolbox will encompass and display all currently shown plots much like the workspace toolbox.
+This is a new concept in Mantid applications, the plots toolbox will encompass and display all currently open plots much like the workspace toolbox.
 It has the option to hide, remove, and edit the name of each plot individually.
-All this can be done from the buttons on top of the toolbox which will allow you to perform operations on multiple plots at once, showing, hiding and more with the click of a button.
+All this can be done using the options buttons on top of the toolbox.
+These allow you to perform operations like show, hide, export and more on multiple plots at once, all with the click of a button.

 .. image:: ../images/Workbench/PlotToolbox/PlotsToolboxDiagram.png